decentralized-identity/didcomm-messaging/routing.md

 These last two characteristics are the foundation of mix networking feature for DIDComm.
 That feature is the subject of a different RFC; here we only note the existence of the optional feature.

+### Sender Forward Process

+1. Sender Constructs Message
+2. Sender Encrypts Message to recipient(s)
+3. Wrap Encrypted Message in Forward Message for each Routing Key.
+4. Transmit to `serviceEndpoint` in the manner specified in the [transports] section.

+### Mediator Process

+_Prior to using a Mediator, it is the recipient's responsibility to coordinate with the mediator.
+Part of this coordination informs them of the `to` address(es) expected, the endpoint, and any Routing Keys to be used when forwarding messages.
+That coordination is out of the scope of this spec._

+1. Receives Forward Message
+2. Retrieves Service Endpoint and Routing Keys as pre-configured by recipient (`to` attribute).
+3. Wrap attached `payload` message once per Routing Key
+4. Transmit to Service Endpoint in the manner specified in the [transports] section.

 ### DID Document Keys

 All keys declared in the DID Document's `keyAgreement` section should be used to encrypt messages.
 The details of key representation are described in the [Public Keys section of the DID Core Spec](https://www.w3.org/TR/did-core/#public-keys).

-Keys used in a signed JWM are declared in the DID Document's `authenication` section.
+Keys used in a signed JWM are declared in the DID Document's `authentication` section.

 TODO: include details about how DIDComm keys are represented/identified in the DID Document.
 The DID Core Spec appears light on details and examples of `keyAgreement` keys.
 Clarifying language should be included here or there.